postmannen/actress/README.md

 A -> C

 Events can also be chained Like A -> C -> B.
-The difference then I that A's functions adds an event to C, and C adds an event to B.
+The difference then is that A's functions adds an event to C, and C adds an event to B.

 ### Processes

 A process are like a module capable of performing a specific task.
 A process is defined by an Event Name and an Event Function attached to each process.
 A process have an InCh for receiving events, and an AddEvent function for sending Events.
 The processes can themselves spawn new processes.
-Processes can also send Event messages to other processes.
+To communicate with other processes, a process can send Event messages to other processes.

 ### Sharing state

-Normally stat are shared by passing the state from one processes to the next as an event.
+Normally state are shared by passing the state from one processes to the next as an event.

 If needed, a process can also share state directly between the Process Functions if needed, by giving it a state variable or struct type that holds the state as an input argument to the event function.